Page compiled from visits to the city. Porto is not in the

 station currently every 15 - 20 minutes on weekdays, about every

-20 minutes at weekends and on holdiays, from 05.57 until last
+20 minutes at weekends and on holidays,.
+First trains are at

-(for the main railway station and long distance bus station)
+railway station and long distance bus station) ending at Estádio

 More information at www.metrodoporto.pt and below.
 Tickets must